ldeluigi/markdown-docs/README.md

 - **abbreviations**: Enables explanations for abbrevations.
 See the [docs](https://python-markdown.github.io/extensions/abbreviations/).
 - **footnotes**: Enables footnotes.
 See the [docs](https://python-markdown.github.io/extensions/footnotes/).
 - **git-revision-date-localized**: Enables linking last edit date of the page.
 See the [docs](https://timvink.github.io/mkdocs-git-revision-date-localized-plugin/index.html).
+- **git-authors-plugin**: Enables linking git authors of the page.
+See the [docs](https://timvink.github.io/mkdocs-git-authors-plugin/index.html).

 ## Usage
 You can use **markdown-docs** both as a [GitHub Acton](#as-github-action) or a [Docker builder stage](#as-docker-builder) inside your dockerfile.